Andi Renja

-Andi Renja (born 1 June 1993, in Korçë) is an Albanian footballer who plays as a winger.
+Andi Renja (born 1 June 1993) is an Albanian footballer who plays as a winger for Swiss fifth-tier 2.
+Liga club FC Thalwil.

 Club career

 Aris

 He started his career in youth teams of Aris.
-During the 2012–2013 season, he was promoted him to the first team, by manager Lucas Alcaraz.
+During the 2012–2013 season, he was promoted him to the first team by manager Lucas Alcaraz.

 Pirin

 After spending a half season in Levski Karlovo in the Bulgarian Second League, he joined Pirin Blagoevgrad's summer camp on trials and later signed with the club from Bulgarian First League.
 At the end of the season the club had to release him to carry out regular military service.

 Vitosha

 On 17 July 2018, Renja signed with Vitosha Bistritsa.